Celtic Cup (wheelchair rugby league): 2018: First internationals played in Wales

-2019: Scotland win match for the first time
+2019: Scotland win a Celtic Cup match for the first time

 The 2019 Celtic Cup took place on 27 April at Calderdale College, Halifax.
-Wales dominated the tournament scoring centuries in each of their games, firstly against Scotland 102-10 and then Ireland 109–8, to take a fourth consecutive title.
-In the final game Scotland came back from 18–38 at half-time to defeat Ireland 52–42.
+In the opening game Scotland came back from 18–38 at half-time to defeat Ireland 52–42.
 It was the first win for Scotland in any international since 24 September 2015 when they had beaten both Ireland and Wales in the European Championships.
+Wales then dominated the tournament scoring centuries in each of their games, firstly against Scotland 102–10 and then Ireland 109–8, to take a fourth consecutive title.
+(Note: Scotland Rugby League's match report for their 2019 match against Ireland gives the start time as 18:00, which would have been the final match of the day, however, this appears to be inaccurate as other match reports describe this as the opening match of the tournament.)